Pre-Conference Workshop Day

 12:30 – 14:30

 Shifting the paradigm from targeting protein to targeting RNA requires rethinking several aspects of drug discovery including target selection, lead discovery, assays to support lead optimization as well as in vivo pharmacodynamic markers.
 This workshop will provide an overview of all the published approaches to drugging RNA as well as highlight key technologies that may prove useful for initiating new programs.
 This will be an interactive workshop where participants are welcome to share any learnings as well as discuss and debate the best directions to take in this highly challenging and exciting new area.
-A case study of one company's approach to drugging RNA will be highlighted.

 Key questions the workshop aims to address: